ahmed-bhd/ahmed-bhd/README.md

 ### Hey!

-**Building at the intersection of Mathematics, Statistics, Operations Research, Optimization, Quantitative Finance, Artificial Intelligence, and Analytics Engineering.**
+**Building at the intersection of Mathematics, Statistics, Operations Research, Optimization, Quantitative Finance, Analytics Engineering, and Artificial Intelligence.**

 ---
 I formulate real-world logistics, supply chain, and resource allocation problems into optimization frameworks.
 My work sits at the intersection of Mathematics, Operations Research, Analytics Engineering, AI, and Code — transforming raw data pipelines into robust analytical models and solving complex problems with MILP/LP, constraint programming, and heuristic methods.